 Named one of America’s Best New Chefs in 2004, Scott Conant has opened multiple restaurants, including the sophisticated Scarpetta with locations in Miami Beach, as well as Las Vegas and Los Angeles.
-His newest venture is CORSAIR at Turnberry Isle Miami

 Miami-born chef Kevin Cory offers Japanese Cuisine by chef’s choice only and reservations are hard to come by at his eight-seat NAOE on Brickell Key.
 He also serves Japanese sake from his relative’s 200-year-old brewery in Japan.